Cast your mind back to being 12.

 No, you have to buy it and pay for it separately although some banks will bundle the payments together so you don’t know how much your mortgage protection costs.

-Income protection pays to a replacement income if you can’t work due to illness or accident.
+Income protection pays a replacement income if you can’t work due to illness or accident.
 Mortgage protection clears your mortgage if you die.

 I can’t give you a catch-all answer here as I don’t know your circumstance, but my rule of thumb is quite simple when it comes to choosing Mortgage Protection or Life Insurance.